aziontech/lib/packages/purge/README.md

 ### `purgeWildCard`

-Purge using a wildcard expression from the Azion Edge cache.
+Purge using a wildcard expression from the Azion cache.

 **Parameters:**